-A1: There is no official language of the United States.
+A1: As of March 1, 2025, English is the official language of the United States.

 A2: Sometimes use of the English Language does not make sense...

 A3: If not attended to, language may have unintended meanings...

 If the English language made any sense, then "lackadaisical"... would have something to do with a Shortage of flowers